-If you would love to learn how manage your stress and live life mindfully, sharing these benefits with your family, an eight week mindfulness course adapted for modern day family living and inspired by traditional mindfulness training programmes, will be available from April 2018.
+If you would love to learn how manage your stress and live life mindfully, sharing these benefits with your family, the transforming family life with mindfulness course, which is adapted for modern day family living and inspired by traditional mindfulness training programmes, will be available from May 2018.

 I believe there is value in offering a simpler introduction to mindfulness to enable you to manage stress and live mindfully on a daily basis.
 Many people indicate that they are looking for an informative course to introduce them to mindful concepts and how to integrate them into their lives, be that at home or work.

 This course offers easily transferable skills that work at home with your families, which can be acquired through affordable, practical training which relates easily to everyday life for you, your families and others around you.

 The transforming family life with mindfulness course will offer exactly that.
 An affordable, practical, fun and inspiring eight week adapted mindfulness course, which takes inspiration from traditional mindfulness programmes and provides you with skills that benefit you, your family and others around you without you having to embark upon an extensive training to become a meditation teacher.

 An eight week introduction to mindfulness course for you and your family – Transforming family life with mindfulness: